 Morita lived a rich life—and I don’t mean that financially.
 The man, who led Sony to become one of the world’s biggest and most recognised brands, managed to find time for everything—work, play, family and friends.

 In contrast, most of us keep struggling to cope with the ever-increasing demands on our time and, as a result, remain in a perpetual state of overwhelm.
 The tasks on our to-do list never seem to get exhausted and, in the end, we compromise on what we really value.
 But Morita was not blessed with extra time.
 Like all of us, he had the same 24 hours each day, and 365 days in a year, within which he had to accomplish all his goals.
 He was not superhuman either.
 So what was the secret of Morita’s inexhaustible energy?
 This month’s cover story points to the answer.

 “A disorganised mind creates a disorganised life,” writes best-selling author and psychotherapist Jackie Woodside in the cover story.
 According to Jackie, to master life, you need to understand and manage your consciousness rather than your time or stress.
 “Most likely, your mind is a little too much like your cluttered storeroom.
 It is too full of things that are probably useful and important, but you cannot really gain access to them because they are cluttered and disorganised,” she writes as she outlines a three-step exercise to help you organise your mind and your energy.

-So don’t waste any more time; just turn to page 24 in the August 2015 issue and learn how to stop being needlessly busy and start being meaningfully productive for life.
+So don’t waste any more time; just read the full story here and learn how to stop being needlessly busy and start being meaningfully productive for life.